 The snow is so light and soft that even though the runs get tracked out…..and it will, especially on the weekends, it’s still easy to ride.
 Not hard and bumpy that usually happens when a run has been hammered all day by those pesky, mogul-making skiers…..you can just cruise right through that shit.
 There’s no park, but you’ll able to find some nice mushroom pillows to pop off in the back country.

 I hardly ever go to Hirafu (the biggest ski resort in Hokkaido) anymore, mainly because it get’s so crowded, especially on weekends.
 There is nothing more frustrating than standing in a huge lift line at 9am for 20 minutes, then finding that all the fresh lines have been taken.
 I experienced this a lot when I did a season there back in the day.
-It’s a great resort, don’t get me wrong, and probably the best one in Japan if you want to do a season, but if you only have a day, I’d recommend going to a smaller resort with less people so you can shred as many powder runs as possible.
+It’s a great resort, don’t get me wrong, and probably the best one in Japan if you want to do a season, but if you only have a day, or you are just learning to snowboard, I’d recommend going to a smaller resort with less people so you can shred as many powder runs as possible.
 Niseko Moiwa fits that bill.

 The food is expensive compared to other mountains I have been to, but the Niseko area is notoriously pricey because of it’s popularity…..and it does have the best snow in Japan, and maybe even the world, so paying 900 yen for a bowl of noodles (miso ramen is famous in Hokkaido) is peanuts compared with what you get in return.
 The restaurant also has their own falafel in pita bread.
 It’s not Japanese food, but when you have been living in Japan for a long time, it’s always a pleasant surprise to find good, rare food from home that I love, but can never find here.
 A falafel set with chips and a drink will set you back about 1,200 yen.